CAFETIERE / FRENCH PRESS GRIND COFFEE

 What is the Best Coffee for Cafetiere?

 The cafetiere’s total immersion process makes it harder to over-extract your coffee.
 This simple saturation method makes the cafetiere an ideal brewing method for beginners.
-There is not much that can go wrong, and it generally provides a rich, robust, full-bodied cup of cafetiere coffee.
+Not much can go wrong, and it generally provides a rich, robust, full-bodied cup of cafetiere coffee.

-Coffees from South and Central America, as well as Indonesia, can often work well with the cafetiere, as these countries often provide coffee beans with nutty and chocolate tones that work well with the French Press method.
+Coffee from South and Central America and Indonesia often works well with the cafetiere.
+These countries usually provide coffee beans with nutty and chocolate tones that work well with the French Press method.

 In addition to the flavour profile, there are types of roasts that best suit the cafetiere brewing method.
 While you can brew any coffee with a cafetiere, fuller-bodied, more decadent coffees or medium and dark-roasted coffee beans are, in broad terms, appropriate for brewing with the cafetiere.
 A dash of milk works well with the earthy, chocolatey flavour it tends to bring out of the profiles.